 Just because a client wants to engage with you immediately doesn’t mean you have to.
 If they post a nasty message or drop a mean comment, you can wait until the next day to respond.
 Or, if they catch you at a bad time, you can ask, “Can I give you a call back when I can give you my full attention?”

 Waiting to respond can also give you time to gather more information from your cleaners and office staff so you’ll be prepared with answers and solutions and enter the conversation with more confidence.

 When your client seems ready to discuss solutions, ask them questions that will help you clarify their complaints.
-If you can, interrupt them gently to ask questions that will clarify the situations, such as:
+If you can, interrupt them gently to ask questions that will clarify the situation, such as:

-- So when you walked in did the entryway floor look dirty?
+- So when you walked in, did the entryway floor look dirty?